Daxe9/Daxe9/README.md

 ### Hello I'm Xie

-I love programming and these are some languages that I'm learning:
+I love programming and these are some languages and frameworks that I'm learning:

 -   ![Javascript](/images/javascript.png) Javascript
 -   ![NodeJS](/images/node-js.png) Node JS